Back • Return Home

 FIG. 8 SOLAR WATER AND AIR HEATERS

-Fig. 8(a) shows teh typical thermosyphon system, which will be described in considerable detail in the next section because it is by far the most widely-used heliothermal device.
+Fig. 8(a) shows the typical thermosyphon system, which will be described in considerable detail in the next section because it is by far the most widely-used heliothermal device.
 Fig. 8(b) shows a forced-circulation system, with a pump to take water from the lower part of the storage tank and force it upward through the heater to the top of the tank.
 An extension to the vertical down-comer is shown to represent an air-vent, which will cause the collector to be drained of its water whenever the pump stops.
 This is necessary to prevent freezing in regions where the outdoor air temperature falls below 32°F for any protracted period of time.
 An alternative is to use a mixture of water and antifreeze (ethylene glycol is most widely used and readily available), but this requires the use of a heat-exchanger (Appendix 1) between the water circuit and the storage tank.
 In addition, any antifreeze liquid is certain to be relatively expensive and it may be highly poisonous.

 This system would use a thermostat designated "t" to sense the temperatures of the water in the tank and the surface of the collector.
 When the sun is shining brightly enough to heat the collector surface to a temperature above that of the water in the tank, the pump is started, and it runs until the sun has moved to a position in the sky where its rays will no longer produce enough heat to enable the collector to operate.